cryp01/PP-WORK/README.md

 # PP-Work
 Parrellel Programming

-The objective to:

--Develop C programs
+-Develop C/C+ programs

 -Identify difficulties related to parallel programming

--Apply an adequate methodology for the development of parallel applications understand the differences of parallel programming approaches: Shared memory, message passing
+-Apply an adequate methodology for the development of parallel applications

+-Understand the differences of parallel programming approaches: Shared memory, message passing

 -Determine the most convinient parallel programming approach to develop a particular application